nic-gibson/xproc-tools/README.md

 When the documents referenced by the `item` attributes are loaded, the  metadata is converted into namespaced attributes on the root element.
 The attributes are in the namespace `http://www.corbas.co.uk/ns/transforms/data` with the prefix set to `data`.
 The attributes name is  constructed from the value of the `name` attribute  of the `metadata` element and the `data` prefix.

-If `doc1.xml` above were to be as follows:
+If _doc1.xml_ above were to be as follows —

 ```xml
 <document xmlns="http://example.com" xml:id="abc">